r3bb1t/winafl_py_dll/README.md

 ## How it works
-The generated dll expects a python script which **must** meet two conditions: *having a function named main* and *returning the bytes object*.
+The generated dll expects a python script which **must** meet two conditions: *having a function named main* and *returning the bytes (or bytearray) object*.
 Dll will read your python script and will feed its input right into the fuzzer.

 ## Customization